-Plus, having to spend more time on your feet can teach you how to deal with physical discomfort, which is good for race day when you’re getting to the end.
-You need to know how to make it to the finish line mentally.
+Plus, having to spend more time on your feet can teach you how to deal with physical discomfort.
+On race day, when you’re getting to the end, you’ll know you can make it to the finish line.

 How often should you do recovery runs?